Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 - any other verbal or physical conduct of a sexual nature

-- quid pro quo harassment: the victim’s reaction to the harassment (submitting to or rejecting it) affects his/her employment,
+- quid pro quo harassment: your reaction to the harassment (submitting to or rejecting it) affects your employment,

-- hostile work environment harassment: the harassment prevents the victim from being able to perform his/her job (individual’s work performance) or threatens the individual’s employment
+- hostile work environment harassment: the harassment prevents you from being able to perform your job or threatens your employment

 The “classic” sexual harassment scenario is an older senior male employee preying on a younger female inferior.
-But harassers can be of any age, gender, or staff level.
-It does not matter whether the harasser and victim are the same-sex or opposite sex.
+However, harassers can be of any age, gender, or staff level.
+It does not matter whether the harasser and you are the same-sex or opposite sex.

-Note that a victim does not have to experience financial losses or termination in order to have a claim for sexual harassment.
-Also, note that victims include not only the person being harassed but anyone else adversely affected by the harasser’s wrongful conduct.1
+Note that you do not have to experience financial losses or termination in order to have a claim for sexual harassment.
+Also, you are a victim whether you are the person being harassed or someone else adversely affected by the harasser’s wrongful conduct.1

 Note that non-employees who sexually harass an employee is called third-party sexual harassment.